top of page

 Gairloch Museum is developing plans to build a full-scale reconstructed Iron Age roundhouse to be part of the Outdoor Museum.
 Based closely on the archaeological evidence from Achtercairn, we will build the roundhouse using traditional techniques and local materials.
 It will serve as a new space for education, heritage, and community use - and link to the earliest settlements in our area:

-People have lived and farmed on Achtercairn, above the museum, for nearly 5000 years.
+People have lived and farmed on Achtercairn, above the Museum, for nearly 5000 years.
 In prehistoric times, nearly 200 roundhouses were sited within 20 miles of Gairloch.
 Today, all that can be seen in the landscape are low circles of collapsed stone.
 The roundhouse project aims to bring this prehistoric past to life.

 The roundhouse will not be a static exhibit but a working space.
 Designed to host school sessions, museum programming, community activities and informal drop-in use, it will be freely available to local groups for non-profit events.
 We want it to feel rooted in place and useful to the people who live here.